CyVerse-learning-materials/foss-2019/CyVerse/intro_to_cyverse.rst

 |DClogo|

+**The Data Commons provides services to manage, organize, preserve, publish, discover, and reuse data.**

-**Access discoverable and reusable data with metadata features and functions.**
+    - Access discoverable and reusable data with metadata features and functions
+    - Browse Community Released Data and data curated by CyVerse
+    - Easily publish data to the NCBI or directly to the CyVerse Data Commons

 Science APIs